Which event occurs in meiosis but not in mitosis? | Channels for Pearson+

 1

-Understand the basic difference between meiosis and mitosis: Mitosis is a process of cell division that results in two genetically identical daughter cells, while meiosis results in four genetically diverse daughter cells.
+Understand the basic difference between mitosis and meiosis: Mitosis results in two identical daughter cells, while meiosis results in four genetically diverse gametes.

-Recognize that meiosis involves two rounds of division: meiosis I and meiosis II, whereas mitosis involves only one round of division.
+Identify the unique events in meiosis: Meiosis includes two rounds of division (meiosis I and meiosis II) and introduces genetic diversity through processes not present in mitosis.

-Identify the unique events in meiosis I: During prophase I of meiosis, homologous chromosomes pair up and exchange genetic material in a process called crossing over.
-This does not occur in mitosis.
+Focus on the event of 'crossing over': This occurs during prophase I of meiosis, where homologous chromosomes exchange genetic material, leading to genetic variation.

 Watch next